-The concrete will be modelled using a Surface mesh with Line mesh divisions to control the mesh density..
+The concrete will be modelled using a Surface mesh with Line mesh divisions to control the mesh density.

-- Select Plane stress, Quadrilateral, Quadratic elements. - Enter the attribute name as Plane stress quadratic - Click the OK button to add the attribute to the Treeview.
+- Select Plane stress, Quadrilateral, Quadratic elements. - Enter the attribute name as Plane stress quadratic

 The default mesh density of 4 divisions per line is sufficient for the Surface to the right of the applied load.
 A graded line mesh will be created for use on the Surface to the left of the applied load.